 Ingredients Notes

-This easy fish curry recipe uses turmeric, dried red chilies, and coriander seeds to make masala.
+- Spices: This fish curry uses a simple, freshly ground masala made with turmeric, dried red chillies, and coriander seeds.

-- Coriander seeds - You can substitute whole coriander seeds with coriander powder.
+- Coriander seeds: Whole coriander seeds give better flavour, but coriander powder can be used if needed.
 Add it while grinding the coconut masala.

 How to make Goan Fish Curry (With Step-By-Step Photos)

-1) For the masala: In a mixer or grinder jar, add coconut, Byadagi red chilies, coriander seeds, turmeric powder, tamarind, ginger, and garlic.
-Add a little water and grind to a fine paste.
-Keep it aside.
+Step 2: Prepare the masala: In a mixer or grinder jar, add coconut, Byadgi red chilies, coriander seeds, turmeric powder, tamarind, ginger, and garlic.
+Add a little water and grind to a smooth paste.
+Keep it ready.

-1) Transfer the prepared coconut masala to a deep bottom pan.
-Add water to adjust the consistency of the gravy and stir.
-The curry should not be too thick or too thin.
+Step 3: Make the curry: Transfer the ground coconut masala to a deep, heavy-bottom pan.
+Add water to adjust the gravy consistency.
+It should be neither too thick nor too thin.

-5) Cook on low heat for 3-4 minutes or until fish is cooked.
-Remove from heat.
-Keep it covered for 10 minutes before serving.
-Serve this spicy and tangy goan-style fish curry with steamed rice.
+Step 5: Simmer the fish curry: Lower the heat and cook for another 3-4 minutes, or until the fish is cooked through.
+Switch off the heat and keep the curry covered for 10 minutes before serving.
+Serve this spicy and tangy Goan-style fish curry with steamed rice.

-- Do not use a ladle to stir the curry after adding fish to the curry.
-It will break the fish.
-Hold the handles of the pan with a clean kitchen cloth and gently swirl the pan.
+- Do not stir with a ladle after adding fish to the curry.
+Gently swirl the pan using a kitchen cloth.
+This keeps the fish pieces intact.

-This curry pairs best with steamed rice.
+This fish curry pairs best with steamed rice.
 You can also serve it with Goan bread (Pao or Poli) or sliced bread for a local touch.
+I like to serve it with rice and Mackerel fry or Goan Prawns Fry.

 Tamarind or lemon juice works well as a substitute.

-It has a mildly spicy curry however you can adjust it by using fewer chilies or de-seeding them.
-And if you like spicy add more red chilies to taste.
+It has a spicy & tangy curry.
+You can reduce the spiciness by using fewer chilies or by de-seeding them.
+And if you like spicy, add more red chilies to taste.

 Goan-Style Fish Curry Variations

-- Goan Hindu style: Simple fish curry with mild flavor.
-Use tamarind or kokum as the primary souring agent.
+- Goan Hindu style: A simple, mildly spiced fish curry.
+Tamarind or kokum is used as the main souring agent.

 Goan Fish Curry